accelero-cloud/appkernel/README.md

 ```
 ### Some features of the REST endpoint

-- GET /users/12345 - retrieve a User object by its database ID
+- GET /users/12345 - retrieve a User object by its database ID;
-- GET /users/?name=Jane&email=jane@accelero.cloud - retrieve the User object by attribute query
+- GET /users/?name=Jane&email=jane@appkernel.cloud - retrieve the User named Jane with e-mail address jane@appkernel.cloud;
-- GET /users/?name=Jane&name=John&logic=OR - retrieve the User object using an OR query
+- GET /users/?name=Jane&name=John&logic=OR - retrieve Jane or John;
-- GET /users/?roles=~Admin - retrieve all users which have the role Admin
+- GET /users/?roles=~Admin - retrieve all users which have the role Admin;
-- GET /users/?name=[Jane,John] - retrieve all user with the name Jane or John
+- GET /users/?name=[Jane,John] - retrieve all user with the name Jane or John;
-- GET /users/?inserted=>2018-01-01&inserted=<2018-12-31 - return all users created in 2018
+- GET /users/?inserted=>2018-01-01&inserted=<2018-12-31 - return all users created in 2018;
-- GET /users/?page=1&page_size=5&sort_by=inserted&sort_order=DESC - return the first page of 5 elements
+- GET /users/?page=1&page_size=5&sort_by=inserted&sort_order=DESC - return the first page of 5 elements;
-- GET /users/?query={"$or":[{"name":", {"name":"Jona"}]} - return users filtered by native Mongo Query
+- GET /users/?query={"$or":[{"name": "Jane"}, {"name":"John"}]} - return users filtered with a native Mongo Query;
-- GET /users/meta - retrieve the metadata of the User class
+- GET /users/meta - retrieve the metadata of the User class for constructing self-generating SPAs;
-- GET /users/schema - return the Json Schema of the User class
+- GET /users/schema - return the Json Schema of the User class used for validating objects;

 Additionally the following HTTP methods are supported:
 - POST: create a new user (or updates existing one by replacing it) using a json payload or multipart form data